franciscrot/dma/interventions.md

 ## Security and IOT {#security-IOT}

-<details><summary>How do the objects around us communicate with each other and with bigger systems?</summary>
+<details markdown="1"><summary>How do the objects around us communicate with each other and with bigger systems?</summary>

 - We are surrounded by invisible conversations between objects.
 Doors, phones, cars, printers, tills, and routers are constantly exchanging information.
 Information must travel through something physical.
 It moves through wires (USB, Ethernet), light (a TV remote’s infrared flashes), or radio waves (Wi-Fi, Bluetooth, car key fobs).